Handshake of two female hands with red nail polish

 Meetings every fortnight on Tuesdays

-The meetings will take place every 14 days from 4 November 2025 - always on Tuesdays at 3.30 pm.
+The meetings take place every fortnight - always on Tuesdays at 3.30 pm.
 Closing times and public holidays are excluded.
 The meeting point is in front of the new building of the district administration in Korbach at Südring 3.
-The programme is open and free of charge and registration is not required, so anyone interested can simply drop by and join in.
+Registration is not required, so anyone interested can simply drop by and join in.